viet34tqc/notebook/dependancy-injection.md

 Why: the module itself only has to import and use the dependency, it never has to create the dependency from scratch or manage it in any way.

-## Dependancy injection
+## Dependency injection

 <https://blog.codeminer42.com/di-with-some-context/>

 Dependancy injection is a common way to implement IoC.

-It allows you to inject variables, objects, or services into your code rather than hard-coding or instantiating them within your code directly, remove hardcoded dependancy between module in an application.
-The aim of this technique is to make our code more flexible and scalable
+- Dependencies (variables, objects, or services) are injected (provided) into your code (classes) from the outside.
+- Dependencies are not hard-coded or instantiated within your code (classes) directly

 So what's hardcoded dependancy?
 Hardcode dependancy means class A is tightly coupled to class B or method B, class B/method B is initiated and called inside a method of class A. There are some issue with this: